Teaching English in China

-The cost of living for those teaching English in China is very low and a generous salary affords English teachers the opportunity to live a comfortable lifestyle, while saving $ 250–300 USD per month, which has nearly 3 times the local purchasing power that it would have in the USA.
+The cost of living for those teaching English in China is very low and a generous salary affords English teachers in China the opportunity to live a comfortable lifestyle, while saving up to $500–$1,500 USD per month, which has nearly 3 times the local purchasing power that it would have in the USA.
 English language schools offer approximately 20 to 25 hours of work per week, giving English teachers in China plenty of time to travel and explore the nation’s endless treasures.

 It is not required to hold a bachelor’s degree to teach English in China, though it is preferred in the larger cities of Beijing and Shanghai.
 TEFL certification, however, is required.
 There are well over 50 cities with over 1 million people in each.
-Top destinations for certified English teachers include Beijing, Shanghai, Nanjing, Hangzhou, and Guangzhou, to name just a few.
+Top destinations for teaching English in China include Beijing, Shanghai, Nanjing, Hangzhou, and Guangzhou, to name just a few.

-The Legacy of the Black Walnut: Teaching to Be Taught - By Ruth Donaghey
+The Legacy of the Black Walnut: Teaching to Be Taught - Ruth Donaghey

 Being Free, Even in China - Teaching English in China - David Chen